Events

 Note

-Microsoft doesn't recommend non-enterprise users changing this hop count value as they are subject to change.
+Microsoft doesn't recommend non-enterprise users changing this hop count value as they're subject to change.

-There are various factors that determine if a passive probe should be ran based on the passive poll information.
-The following must be true:
+Several factors influence whether a passive probe should execute based on passive polling data.
+The following conditions must be met:

 If the passive probe is allowed to run, it does so every 15 seconds.
 This can be overridden by editing the following registry key: